 When it comes to preterm birth, the National Institute of Dental and Craniofacial Research calculates that up to 18% of preterm babies in the U.S. born with low birth weight can be due to infections in the mouth.
 It is possible that the bacteria emit toxins which pass through the mother’s bloodstream into the placenta, affecting the growing fetus.
 Combined with the infection causing the mother to release labor-inducing substances that cause premature labor.

-Taking care of your oral health, and attending to dental issues in a timely manner not only benefits your smile but your overall health and well-being.
+Taking care of your oral health and your body, and attending to dental issues in a timely manner not only benefits your smile but your overall health and well-being.
 This investment of time, energy, and resources has far-reaching benefits, or consequences, depending on your choices.
 Your body depends on your healthy teeth and gums for longterm health and happiness.